roman-milk/roman-milk.github.io/melanie.md

  Eventually Bob broke and explained what had happened, how a simple theft had gone wrong.
 For the past month they had put in low quotes to move furniture and riffled the belongings for anything valuable then dumped what they didn't want.

  "You stupid buggers!
 She isn't a part of your scam then.
 So you thought you would dump her with me.
 Nice one Bob.
 Bloody typical of you to share your troubles."
 Edward stroked her thigh watching the reaction.
 She had a nice face, lovely clear skin, and stunning figure.
 She was in a different league to the girls working for him.
-Report_Story #2